 23. World Map Global Travel Motif Scarf, $13

 Scarves are versatile pieces which are great for traveling, since they are lightweight, stylish and serve practical purposes.
-The World Map Motif Scarf from Bucasi has a detailed global map print which will get you into the travel spirit.
+The Global World Map Ombre Scarf from Bucasi has a global map print which will get you into the travel spirit.
 This travel themed scarf is made of a thin polyester sheet, making it both soft and light.

 If you ever find yourself in the middle of nowhere, or in a place with dirty utensils, you can always whip out your travel utensils.
 The colorful cutlery set from Sistema is BPA free, collapsible, and travel friendly.
 Two handles are included, which can be attached to different tips, turning them into either a fork, spoon, knife or a pair of chopsticks.

 Get the travel utensils here